Buyer Frequently Asked Questions

 Q. What happens at settlement?

-• A home’s title (and the keys) are transferred from seller to buyer.
+- A home’s title (and the keys) are transferred from seller to buyer.

-• The proceeds of the sale are distributed to the seller.
+- The proceeds of the sale are distributed to the seller.

 Closings involve signing a lot of paperwork, including the deed, which grants legal rights and is signed by the seller and given to the buyer.
 The deed will then be registered with the city or county to protect the ownership rights of the new owner.
 Keys are also given from the seller to the buyer.
+If a loan was taken, buyer’s will also sign a promissory note agreeing to pay the bank back for the loan.

-As a buyer or seller, it’s important to review the HUD-1 document before closing.
+As a buyer or seller, it’s important to review the settlement statement before closing.
 The HUD-1 shows line-by-line each and every expense, as well as who is responsible for paying each amount.
 You should get this document a minimum of one day prior to closing, but hopefully several days before.
 As a buyer, you will typically have to pay your share of closing costs and escrow fees at closing, so you will need to bring a cashier’s check with you for the balance of what you owe for closing costs, as stated in the HUD-1.
 Of course, if closing cost assistance has been negotiated, this assistance will reduce the amount of funds that you need to bring with you.

 Q When do I receive the keys?